Pyranose oxidase

 Thus, the two substrates of this enzyme are D-glucose and O2, whereas its two products are 2-dehydro-D-glucose and H2O2.

 Pyranose oxidase is able to oxidize D-xylose, L-sorbose, D-galactose, and D-glucono-1,5-lactone, which have the same ring conformation and configuration at C-2, C-3 and C-4.
+It can use oxygen, but also ferrocene ions, quinones and 2,6-dichlorophenolindophenol as oxidizers.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with oxygen as acceptor.
 The systematic name of this enzyme class is pyranose:oxygen 2-oxidoreductase.
 Other names in common use include glucose 2-oxidase, and pyranose-2-oxidase.
 This enzyme participates in pentose phosphate pathway.
 It employs one cofactor, FAD.